zombie/TypeScript-DOM-lib-generator/README.md

 - `removedTypes.json`: types that are defined in the spec file but should be removed.
 - `comments.json`: comment strings to be embedded in the generated .js files.
 - `deprecatedMessage.json`: the reason why one type is deprecated.
 The reason why it is a separate file rather than merge in comment.json is mdn/apiDescriptions.json would also possibly be deprecated.

+## Deployment to TypeScript

+To migrate the *.d.ts files into TypeScript:

+1. Run:

+    ```sh
+    npm run migrate -- [previous_types_web_version]
+    ```

+    The script will look in for a clone of the TypeScript repo in "../TypeScript", or "./TypeScript" to move the generated files in.
+Or migrate the files manually, you do you.

+1. Update the README table with the mappings for versions in the `@types/[lib]`.
+E.g. TS 4.5 -> `@types/web` `0.0.23`.

+1. Generate a CHANGELOG for the releases:

+    ```sh
+    #                       lib        from  to
+    npm run ts-changelog -- @types/web 0.0.2 0.0.23
+    ```

+1. Add the CHANGELOG to the release issue